 Introduction to fundamental principles of inorganic chemistry; structure and bonding, nomenclature, chemical equations and reactions, stoichiometry, acids, bases, and chemical equilibrium, redox, gases, solutions, and nuclear chemistry.
+Not open to students with credit in CHEM 1A or equivalent.

 CHEM 2B Introductory Chemistry 4 Units